Fundamental Theories of Learning

 For example, if someone asks me a question I don't know the answer to, I'll ask myself questions like 'what am I doing?', 'why am I asking this person?' and 'is my behaviour appropriate?' before answering the question.

-Constructivism allows teachers to understand that each student brings past knowledge to the classroom.
+Constructivism allows teachers to understand that each student brings prior knowledge to the classroom.
 Educators in constructivist conditions of learning perform the role of a guide to helping learners build their understanding and learning.

 They allow students to establish their reality and process based on past experiences.
 This is important for enabling students to bring their knowledge and use it in their future learning practices.
+Inquiry-based learning approaches align well with constructivist principles, encouraging students to ask questions and construct their own understanding.

 These are the moments in which someone feels that all of their demands have been fulfilled and that they are the most favorable version of themselves.
 All are willing to accomplish this, and learning environments may either help meet needs or move away from fulfilling needs.

 Teachers may establish classroom conditions of learning that allow students to get nearer to their self-actualization using creative, self-expressing learning activities.
+Understanding student motivation is key to applying humanistic principles effectively.

 George Siemens first wrote the article that led to this theory.
 The idea helps us think about knowledge as a connected network of ideas that lives beyond the immediate classroom.